Your passion for photography can help you earn more money than those who spend their days filling Excel sheets in offices.

 You can work as an assistant photographer because most professionals need assistants due to their busy schedules.

-To find work, talk to local photographers to know if they need any assistance.
+Talk to local photographers to find work to find out if they need assistance.

 Enter yourself in photography groups on Facebook, join photography clubs, and enroll in professional associations.